emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has history + watch lists, and you can login to sync them across devices. ✔️
 1. Has content sorting, collections, and recommendations based on what people watch. ✔️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

+***
+## Arabflix
+### Score: 21/26
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 9 sources, and first does switch to second when it fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. Sites UI is good, feels very modern, shows results as you type. ✔️
+1. Has subs built into most players. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has continue watching, but you can't sync across devices. ⚠️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌